 Aircraft and Motor-Driven Vehicles

-- Aircraft may not be used to drive, concentrate, rally, raise, stir up, spot or disturb game.
+- Aircraft, including drones, may not be used to drive, concentrate, rally, raise, stir up, spot or disturb game.

 - Motor-driven vehicles may not be used to pursue game.